victor-shepardson/alpha-GAN/README.md

 z, x_gen = model(batch_size, mode='sample')
 ```

-Supply any torch.nn.Module encoder, generator, discriminator, and code discriminator at construction and any torch.optim.Optimizer and torch.utils.DataLoader to fit().
+Supply any torch.nn.Module encoder, generator, discriminator, and code discriminator at construction and any torch.optim.Optimizer constructors and torch.utils.DataLoader to fit().

 ## Examples